tolgaacgul/Git-Commands/README.md

-# Useful Git Commands
+# Diffirent Useful Git Commands

-You can also read the [Portuguese](translation/README.pt-br.md) version.

 ## About it
-> Have you recently started using Git?
-This should give you the base commands you need to perform the most common actions in Git.
-If you find a command that is not here, or could be explained better, please don't hesitate in * [Contributing](#contributing).
-Cheers!
+> Diffirent source of Git-Commands

 ## Table of contents